-In a fascinating exploration of the future of fashion, Frida Ekholm, Creative Strategist at Cure Media, sits down with Lucy Maguire, Senior Trends Editor at Vogue Business, to discuss the evolving trends and strategies in the luxury fashion industry.
+In a fascinating exploration of the future of fashion, Frida Ekholm, Creative Strategist at Cure Media, sits down with Lucy Maguire, Senior Trends Editor at Vogue Business, to discuss the evolving trends and strategies in the luxury fashion industry in 2024.

 Could you start by telling us a bit about your role at Vogue Business?